How to Use Self-Tanner If You Have Acne-Prone SkinMay 05, 2022

-If you want a glowy-looking tan but don’t actually want to bake in the sun’s harmful UV rays, self-tanner should probably be your BFF.
-However, those with acne-prone skin types might think twice before applying it on their faces.
-To find out if self-tanner can make you break out, we consulted with Dr. Paul Jarrod Frank, a NYC-based board-certified dermatologist and Skincare.com expert.
+If you want a glowy-looking tan, baking in the sun’s harmful UV rays is not the answer.
+Instead, self-tanning is a great and safe option.
+However, those with acne-prone skin types might be apprehensive about applying self-tanner on their faces.
+So, can self-tanner cause breakouts?
+To find out, we consulted with Dr. Paul Jarrod Frank, an NYC-based board-certified dermatologist and Skincare.com expert.

 Can Self-Tanner Cause Breakouts?

 According to Dr. Frank, certain self-tanners can break you out.
 “Some self-tanners contain preservatives and fragrances, which can cause the skin to break out,” he says.
 “Self-tanners can also contribute to a buildup of bacteria, which can clog pores and lead to breakouts.”
 If you think your self-tanner is causing breakouts, stop using the product for one to two weeks to see if your acne clears up on its own.

 First, look at the state of your skin.
 “If you’re experiencing a breakout, it’s best to avoid the self-tanner for now,” says Dr. Frank.
 “When things calm down, though, you can look for a self-tanning product that encourages hydration and is non-comedogenic.”
 One of our favorite hydrating and non-comedogenic self-tanning products is the L’Oréal Paris Sublime Bronze Self Tanning Drops for Face.
 The fragrance-free, hyaluronic acid-infused facial drops can be mixed into your favorite moisturizer for a radiant glow sans breakouts.